mouse-reeve/kyranides/03_book_1.md

 corrupts all things that are within. _For all disturbance of Dreams, and Lunaticks, and those that are troubled with the Colick_.
 The Emerauld is a green precious Stone.
-Engrave , therefore upon it the Bird _Harpe_, and under its feet a Sea-Lamprey, and under the Stone enclose the Root of the Herb, and wear it, against Disturbance, and Dreams, and Stupidity.
+Engrave therefore upon it the Bird _Harpe_, and under its feet a Sea-Lamprey, and under the Stone enclose the Root of the Herb, and wear it, against Disturbance, and Dreams, and Stupidity.
-It causes Rest to Lunaticks, and in them that are troubled with the Colick.
+It causes Rest to Lunaticks, and to them that are troubled with the Colick.
 And it is better, if the Fat of the Sea-Lamprey be put underneath: For this is Divine.